 Prepare for FUN!

 Now for the best part.
 After a long week of classes and studying, you’ll want to find ways to relax your mind and enjoy the extracurricular offerings available on campus.
 If possible at your school, take advantage of student clubs, volunteer opportunities, art programs, athletics, Greek life, or other ways to get outside of your dorm.
-Participating in university activities can not only bring you lifelong social connections; professional relationships can also be developed by putting yourself out there.
+Not only can participating in university activities bring you lifelong social connections but professional relationships can also be developed by putting yourself out there.
 So, don’t be afraid to have a good time; it’ll definitely be earned!